ycpcs/cs370-fall2020/syllabus.md

 Assignments and labs will be posted as zip files on the [course web page](index.html).

-Assignments will be submitted using the server [<https://cs.ycp.edu/marmoset>](https://cs.ycp.edu/marmoset).
+Assignments will be submitted using the [Marmoset](https://cs.ycp.edu/marmoset) server.
 You will receive an email containing the username and password you should use for this server.

 ### Academic Integrity